-In 1998 at the end of our research project we wrote "We expect it is highly likely that it is the strategies children use when answering arithmetic questions at the end of Key Stage One SATs which are the significant performance indicator for potential success at Key Stage Two SATs, and not the overall level.
+Subsequent development In 1998 at the end of our research project we wrote "We expect it is highly likely that it is the strategies children use when answering arithmetic questions at the end of Key Stage 1 SATs which are the significant performance indicator for potential success at Key Stage Two SATs, and not the overall level.
 The arithmetic questions at Key Stage One SATs are simple and many can be solved purely by counting; children can achieve level 2C having answered very few number questions.
 However at the end of Key Stage Two children will not be able answer the arithmetic questions if counting is their only strategy; relational understanding and strategic arithmetic are essential for success.
-Our children's impressive success in the end of Key Stage One SATs raised the question of how high our expectations should be of their achievement at the end of Key Stage Two".

-Four years later our first research cohort of children (who had taken KS1 SATs in 1998) took their KS2 SATs in 2002.
-Their results showed a marked improvement over the results of the previous cohort.
-The KS2 results for 2003 show that the improvement has been sustained.
+Our children's impressive success us in the end of Key Stage One SATs raised the question of how high our expectations should be of their achievement at the end of Key Stage Two".
+Four years later our first research cohort of children (who had taken Key Stage 1 National Tests in 1998) took their Key Stage 2 National Tests in 2002.
+Their results show a marked improvement over the results of the previous cohort.
+The Key Stage 2 results for 2003 show that the improvement has been sustained.